Apollo Justice: Ace Attorney: Setting and characters

 Apollo Justice: Ace Attorney takes place seven years after the events of Phoenix Wright: Ace Attorney – Trials and Tribulations.
 Like previous Ace Attorney games, it consists of several cases, or "Turnabouts".
 In each, the protagonist, Apollo Justice, must prove the innocence of a client accused of murder using evidence and testimony.
-Once the opening level is concluded, he is hired to work in the offices of disbarred attorney Phoenix Wright, who has been forced to turn to professional gambling to support his adopted daughter Trucy Wright, a young magician who becomes Apollo's trusted assistant and fellow investigator.
+Once the opening level is concluded, he is hired to work in the offices of former series protagonist Phoenix Wright, who has since been disbarred from practicing law and has become a piano player and professional gambler to support his adopted daughter Trucy Wright, a young magician who becomes Apollo's trusted assistant and fellow investigator.

 Story

-Apollo and his mentor Kristoph Gavin, an old friend of Phoenix's, are called to represent him against charges of murdering one of his customers in a rigged game of poker.
-In the middle of his testimony, Phoenix inadvertently names Kristoph as a witness, and with the help of a falsified piece of evidence provided by Trucy, exposes him as the real murderer.
-Impressed by Apollo's performance, he invites him to start his own practice out of Trucy's talent agency.
+Apollo and his mentor Kristoph Gavin are called to represent ex-attorney Phoenix Wright, charged with murdering his opponent Shadi Smith during a game of poker.
+Phoenix names Kristoph as a witness to the incident, and with the help of falsified evidence provided by his daughter Trucy, exposes him as the real murderer.
+Impressed by Apollo's performance, he invites him to work for him through Trucy's talent agency.
+Angry over Wright's use of falsified evidence, Apollo punches him.

-A few weeks after accepting the offer, Apollo is assigned to investigate three separate incidents: a hit-and-run involving Phoenix, the theft of a noodle vendor's cart, and the disappearance of Trucy's favorite pair of panties.
-At the same time, the Kitaki crime family hires him to defend one of their own, Wocky Kitaki, in a murder trial concerning the death of Dr. Pal Meraktis.
-By connecting the incidents to evidence recovered with the help of Detective Ema Skye, Apollo discredits the case against Wocky by proving that his fiancée, Alita Tiala, was the only one who could have committed the crime.
+A few months later, Apollo reluctantly accepts, and is assigned to investigate three separate incidents: a hit and run involving Phoenix, the theft of a noodle vendor's cart, and the disappearance of Trucy's favorite pair of panties.
+At the same time, the Kitaki crime family hires him to defend the boss' son, Wocky Kitaki, in a murder trial concerning the death of his doctor Pal Meraktis.
+By connecting the incidents to evidence recovered with the help of Detective Ema Skye, Apollo proves that Wocky's fiancée and Meraktis' old employee, Alita Tiala, committed the crime to prevent Meraktis revealing that he and Alita hid a medical condition from Wocky.

-As a token of respect, prosecutor Klavier Gavin, Kristoph's brother and Apollo's rival, invites him and Trucy to attend a concert for his band, the Gavinners.
-During a guest performance by the diva Lamiroir, her manager Romein LeTouse is shot and killed in her dressing room.
-When Machi Tobaye, Lamiroir's pianist, is accused for the killing, Apollo, through an extensive investigation, discovers that Machi and one of the Gavinners, Detective Daryan Crescend, conspired to smuggle contraband into the country, and that Letouse, in reality an undercover Interpol agent, was murdered to cover it up.
-The case nearly falls apart due to a lack of decisive evidence, but Apollo is able to squeeze a confession out of Daryan by threatening to have Machi testify.
+Later, prosecutor Klavier Gavin, Kristoph's brother, invites Apollo and Trucy to attend a concert for his band, the Gavinners.
+During a guest performance by singer Lamiroir, her manager Romein LeTouse is killed in her dressing room.
+When Machi Tobaye, Lamiroir's pianist, is accused of LeTouse's murder, Apollo investigates and discovers that Gavin's bandmate Detective Daryan Crescend conspired with Tobaye to smuggle contraband into the country, and that LeTouse, an undercover Interpol agent, was murdered because he was onto the smuggling plot.
+Apollo's case against Daryan nearly falls apart due to a lack of decisive evidence, but Apollo is able to get Daryan convicted by convincing Tobaye to testify against him; Tobaye and Daryan are subsequently arrested.